webmakersteve/boggart/README.md

 Big file package management system hookable into storage APIs.

 The intent of this package is to be a cli and node package tool for managing front-end big data dependencies.
-GitHub says it themselves in their [working with large files][https://help.github.com/articles/working-with-large-files].
+GitHub says it themselves in their https://help.github.com/articles/working-with-large-files.
 The TL;DR is don't.

 Well, that would be perfectly fine but we don't have a distributed system for managing front-end large dependencies.
 And there's probably a reason why: they're huge.
 So the idea is to levy a service that already specializes in dealing with distributed large files and integrate it into developer workflow to increase productivity and fix the headaches of dealing with big data.